mysterious-coding/base_entranced/README.md

 base_entranced is a serverside-only mod for Jedi Knight 3, intended for use in the Siege gametype.
 It has 2 goals: fixing bugs, and providing extra features/enhancements to basejka siege.

-It is my goal to stay close to basejka gameplay.
+It is my wish to stay close to basejka gameplay.
 In other words, this is not like Movie Battles 2, which is a separate gametype.
-This is intended merely as an enhancement of basejka Siege gametype.
+This is intended merely as an improvement of basejka Siege gametype.
 Most of my changes can be toggled by cvar.
 Most bugfixes are hardcoded.

+The biggest change from basejka made by this mod is the anti-spam cvars (`/iLikeToDoorspam` and `/iLikeToMineSpam`).
+Although I wrote above that I wanted to stay close to basejka gameplay, in my opinion, doorspam and minespam are fundamental flaws in the game design, and needed to be addressed.

 # A brief history of JA siege mods